The Best Cameras & Binoculars To Bring On Your African Safari

 It is important to let light into the binoculars and high lens sizes are always better for low light binoculars.
 Most game is best watched at dawn and dusk and therefore if you get lenses that small size lenses, you will not be able to see the animals properly and therefore, you need high lens sized binoculars.

 You should get binoculars that have a less splash and can withstand the morning fog experienced in most of the African countries.

-The Best binoculars for an African safari
+Top 5 Best types of binoculars for an African safari

 We have looked at what you need to consider when choosing the best binoculars for a safari and it is time to look at the binoculars themselves.
 The best binoculars to travel with when it comes to safaris in Africa for bird watching and game watching include the following listed below.

 These are known to be the most durable binoculars for a safari.
 They are known to be waterproof and are of high quality.
 They have a Bak-4 prism which ensures clear and crisp viewing.
 They are very ideal for Bird watching and they are very good especially during low light conditions because of their 42mm lens diameter.
 They so have a soft grip texture which will help you hold them even when they are wet in your hands and very light to carry.
 Considered as one of the most top binoculars on the market at almost 100 dollars, this is the right pair to own on an African safari.

 These are pocket friendly compact lens binoculars which are water and fog proof.
 They have a Bak-4 prism and have a 25mm lens.
 They are also protected with an armor which is rubber in nature and this protects it from any harm to it.
 It is easily carried in your pocket and very light to be carried around.